-We propose an increase in the basic salary of elected members of principal councils and members of both Fire and Rescue Authorities and National Park Authorities to take account of the current rate of inflation which will help prevent further erosion.

-We acknowledge that there may be some concerns about the financial impact of this increase when local government in Wales continues to be financially stretched.
+Our draft Annual Report proposed an increase in the basic salary of elected members of principal councils and members of both Fire and Rescue Authorities and National Park Authorities to take account of the current rate of inflation which will help prevent further erosion.
+The responses to the consultation generally accepted the reasons for the increase and agreed that payments to elected members had not kept pace with the cost of living.
+We have decided to retain the proposals contained in our draft Report.
+Concerns about the financial impact of any increases when local government in Wales continues to be financially stretched are inevitable.
 However, we have to balance the issue of affordability with fairness to members of local councils and recognise that the current level of payments means that many of them struggle financially.
 As we have consistently indicated, representative democracy does not come without a cost.
 In the current circumstances we consider our determinations set out in this Report achieve this balance.